cacttus/BR2/project/devlog.md

 * VI.
 Keyframe Bezier curve handles, and bezier interpolation (see KeyFrame)

 ## Currently Working On..
-1. Unlink the Window viewport with the Camera Viewport.
+1. ~~Unlink the Window viewport with the Camera Viewport.~~
-	* This requires us to upate RenderPipeline, and also Frustum class.
+	* This is not possible, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height.
 2. MeshNode/MeshSpec, should be one class.
 To create new meshes, we'd do a shallow copy of the class.
 	* The same goes for all the Spec/Data model classes.
 We follow a Blender style Object/Data/User pattern.
 4. Remove WorldObject class inheritance, and favor composition like Unity does.
 Managers will hold onto components.